 The plot, too, has been accused of boing overdone and didactic but I found it thought-provoking and sensitive.
 It’s basically a pro-Indian anti-racist story, with a man-who-knows-Indians hero standing alone against a bigoted and hateful township.
 Of course there’s a subtext: yes, the townsfolk hate the Cheyenne but the object of their animosity could just as well have been blacks or Jews or – well, fill in the blank.
 OK, it’s not Devil’s Doorway and Girard was no Anthony Mann, but the movie had something to say, and was no mindless shoot-‘em-up 50s Western like so many others.
 Norman Retchin (his only Western) wrote the screenplay from a Burt Arthur (also his only Western movie) story.

 And then there is the acting.
-I’m no great Rory Calhoun fan but this was one of the best Westerns he was in.
+Generally I think that Rory Calhoun was good but not great in Westerns, but this was one of the best he was in.
 He plays the central character, the mononymous Tate, in an understated, low-key way that underlines the gritty determination of the character.
 He is the town marshal, though soon stripped of his badge by the bigots, who loves a Cheyenne maid (Joanne Gilbert) and does his utmost to prevent bloodshed but with limited success.

 Rory on the set talking to the 'Cheyenne' Joanne Gibert and Vince Edwards.
 No idea who the guy in the T-shirt is.